The generalized Pythagorean theorem on the compactifications of certain dually flat spaces via toric geometry: Introduction

 \section{Introduction}

-The notion of {\it dually flat space} also known as the {\it Hesse manifold} gives a unified perspective in a geometrical way to various fields including statistical science and information theory.
-Any strictly convex function on a convex domain of affine space determines a dually flat space, which includes several important examples such as {\it exponential family}.
-The convex function and its Hessian are called the {\it potential function} and the {\it Hesse metric} in this context.
-The Hesse metric is equal to the {\it Fisher metric} for exponential family.
+The notion of {\it dually flat space} also known as the {\it Hesse manifold} gives a unified perspective through a geometrical approach to various fields including statistical science and information theory.
+Any strictly convex function on a convex domain of affine space determines a dually flat space, which includes several important examples such as the {\it exponential family}.
+In this context, the convex function and its Hessian are referred to as the potential function and the Hesse metric, respectively.
+The Hesse metric is equal to the {\it Fisher metric} for the exponential family.
 Another important quantity is the {\it divergence} of the dually flat space.
-One example is the {\it Bregman divergence} which is defined in the context of {\it Legendre duallity}.
+One example is the {\it Bregman divergence} which is defined in the context of {\it Legendre duality}.
 The divergence can be considered as a kind of square of distance on a Riemannian manifold.
-One fundamental property of divergence is the {\it extended Pythagorean theorem} which is important for application to statistical inference.
+One fundamental property of divergence is the {\it generalized Pythagorean theorem} which is important for applications in statistical inference.